If you’ve been wishing for a way to strengthen connection and communication through shared experience, this may be a good fit.

 July 25–27, 2026

-Built for dads and daughters who want something more meaningful than another “busy weekend.”
+Designed for dads and daughters who want something more meaningful than another busy summer activity.

 Mid-Week Parent/Youth Camp